 Fellows must care for patients in an environment that maximizes communication.
 This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to the delivery of care in the subspecialty and larger health system.

-VI.E.2.a)

-The program must ensure that appropriate professional interaction is initiated and maintained between fellows and other physicians involved in the care of a patient.
-Such interactions would include participation in interdisciplinary conferences (e.g., tumor board) and reporting unexpected or critical findings and information to the physician responsible for the clinical care of a particular patient.

-VI.E.3.
-Transitions of Care

-VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
 (Core)

-VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
-(Core)

-VI.E.3.c) Programs must ensure that fellows are competent in communicating with team members in the hand-over process.

-VI.E.3.d) Programs and clinical sites must maintain and communicate schedules of attending physicians and fellows currently responsible for care.
-(Core)

-VI.E.3.e) Each program must ensure continuity of patient care, consistent with the program's policies and procedures consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue or illness, or family emergency.
-(Core)

-VI.F.
-Clinical Experience and Education
+VI.E.2.a) As a member of an interprofessional team, fellows should demonstrate an unwavering mutual respect for the respective skills and contributions of team members, and a shared commitment to the process of patient care. ^(Detail)

+VI.E.2.b) Fellows should collaborate with fellow surgical residents, and especially with faculty, other physicians outside of their specialty, and non-traditional health care providers, to best formulate treatment plans for an increasingly diverse patient population.
+(Detail) VI.E.2.c) Fellows must assume personal responsibility to complete all tasks to which they are assigned (or which they voluntarily assume) in a timely fashion.
+These tasks must be completed in the hours assigned, or, if that is not possible, fellows must learn and utilize the established methods for handing off remaining tasks to another member of the fellow team so that patient care is not compromised. ^(Core) VI.E.2.d) Lines of authority must be defined by programs, and all fellows must have a working knowledge of these expected reporting relationships to maximize quality care and patient safety. ^(Core) VI.E.3.
+Transitions of Care VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure. ^(Core) VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety. ^(Core) VI.E.3.c) Programs must ensure that fellows are competent in communicating with team members in the hand-over process.
+(Outcome) VI.E.3.d) Programs and clinical sites must maintain and communicate schedules of attending physicians and fellows currently responsible for care. ^(Core) VI.E.3.e) Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue or illness, or family emergency. ^(Core) VI.F.
+Clinical Experience and Education Programs, in partnership with their Sponsoring Institutions, must design an offective program structure that is configured to provide follows with

 Programs, in partnership with their Sponsoring Institutions, must design an effective program structure that is configured to provide fellows with educational and clinical experience opportunities, as well as reasonable opportunities for rest and personal activities.
 Background and Intent: In the new requirements, the terms "clinical experience and education," "clinical and educational work," and "clinical and educational work hours" replace the terms "duty hours," "duty periods," and "duty."
 These changes have been made in response to concerns that the previous use of the term "duty" in reference to number of hours worked may have led some to conclude that fellows' duty to "clock out" on time superseded their duty to their patients.